maiconmelo/theparallelminds/positions-deduplicated.md

 - Familiarity with pioneering language and geometric models used in AI for Science applications in biology and chemistry

 **Your base salary will be determined based on your location, experience, and the pay of employees in similar positions.
 The base salary range is 184,000 USD - 287,500 USD.**

 ---

-## 140. Data Center Engineer, HPC and AI - NVIDIA (Israel - Yokneam Ilit)

-**Location:** Yokneam Ilit, Distrito Norte, Israel (Presencial)

-[This is the same role as Entry 103, but located in Yokneam Ilit, Israel.
-The description is identical, with only the location changed.]

----

-## 141. Senior HPC Infrastructure Engineer - University of Warwick

-**Location:** Coventry, England, United Kingdom (Presencial)

-**Salary Range:** £47,389 - £56,535 per year

-[This is the same role as Entry 86.
-The description is identical.]

----